anonymousgit234/TRACE-Time-Series-Representation-Learning-with-Contrastive-Embeddings-for-Anomaly-Detection/README.md

 **Overview**
 This paper introduces a novel framework for multivariate time series anomaly detection using:

-**Autoencoder-based augmentations** for generating positive and negative samples.
-**Contrastive learning** via a Siamese network to learn robust embeddings.
-**Clustering methods** (KMeans, DBSCAN) applied to the learned embeddings for anomaly detection.
+**Autoencoder-based augmentations** for generating positive and negative samples.\n **Contrastive learning** via a Siamese network to learn robust embeddings.\n **Clustering methods** (KMeans, DBSCAN) applied to the learned embeddings for anomaly detection.\n

-Key features of the framework:
+Key features of the framework:\n
-Incorporates hard negative augmentation strategies: Random, Distance-based, and Reconstruction Error-based.
+- Incorporates hard negative augmentation strategies: Random, Distance-based, and Reconstruction Error-based.\n
-Uses augmentations such as jittering, masking, time warping, and more to create diverse data views.
+- Uses augmentations such as jittering, masking, time warping, and more to create diverse data views.\n
-Evaluated across multiple datasets with performance metrics like precision, recall, and F1-score.
+- Evaluated across multiple datasets with performance metrics like precision, recall, and F1-score.